Skip to main content

 3.

-Before prescribing, certified practice registered psychiatric nurses ensure they have the competence to:
+Before prescribing, certified registered psychiatric nurses ensure they have the competence to:

 a.
-Assess the client health status, including conducting an accurate health history and clinical evaluation,
+Assess the client’s health status, including conducting an accurate health history and clinical evaluation,

 b.

-Make or confirm a diagnosis of a disease, disorder, or condition that is within the autonomous scope of practice of the nurse’s certified practice designation and the nurse’s individual competence, and that can be improved or resolved within the context of the client’s overall health status and care needs,
+Make or confirm a diagnosis of a disease, disorder, or condition that is within the autonomous scope of practice of the nurse’s certification program and the nurse’s individual competence, and that can be improved or resolved within the context of the client’s overall health status and care needs,

 c.